PushpikaWan/care_for_me_backend/README.md

   - add delete and edit calls additional crosscheck with token and user ids

 - improvement
+    - API versioning like baseurl/v1/..
+    - Use enum and other practices
     - add mongoose with data models

 # node-js-getting-started